HOW DOES ACUPUNCTURE FOR PAIN WORK?

 GATE CONTROL THEORY

 One mechanism is called the gate control theory of pain.
 This theory suggests that non-painful stimuli can interfere or “close the gate” to the signal of pain trying to reach the brain.
-Pain-sensing nerves travel along the same routes as the larger touch, pressure, and vibration-sensing nerves.
-If a signal is being sent up both of these nerve pathways, research indicates that they might indirectly inhibit the other from transmitting the signal further.
-And in particular, if there is a stronger signal in the non-pain sensing pathways, the pain pathways are blocked.
-This is why rubbing (pressure) can lessen the pain, or proper acupuncture needle technique (vibration), deeper in the tissue closer to the nerves, can have a significant effect.
+Pain-sensing nerves travel along the same routes as the larger nerves delivering touch, pressure, and vibration.
+If a signal is being sent up both of these nerve pathways, research indicates that these signals might indirectly inhibit the other from transmitting the signal further.
+In particular, if there is a stronger signal in the non-pain sensing pathways, the pain pathways are blocked.
+This is why rubbing (pressure) can lessen the pain.
+Relieving pain with an acupuncture needle used with proper technique can work by this method.
+And needles deeper in the tissue and closer to the nerves can have a significant effect on the treatment.

-Myofascial trigger points are areas of increased irritability in the muscle.
+Myofascial trigger points are areas of increased irritability in the muscle leading to chronic pain.
 They are contractions of smaller groups of muscle fibers within a larger muscle.
 This contraction can deplete and restrict blood flow in the area, causing tenderness and stagnation of chemicals involved in inflammation and pain.
 This uncoordinated contraction can even pull on tendons and make the whole muscle experience pain and weakness.
-Inserting a needle in these areas can trigger a “local twitch response”.
-In simpler terms, it works like hitting the “reset” button on the muscle.
+Inserting a needles in these areas can trigger a “local twitch response”.
+In simpler terms, these acupuncture treatments work like hitting the “reset” button on the muscle.
 After the twitch, the trigger points that were previously contracted will relax, and the muscle returns to normal.

 Spine Health, Gate Control Theory of Pain